aimacode/aima-glossary/glossary.md

 A probabilistic graphical model representing a group of variables along with their conditional dependencies through a direct acyclic graph; it is also used to compute the probability distribution for a subset of network variables, provided the distributions or values of any subset of the remaining variables.

 ## beam search

+Beam search is a heuristic search algorithm that explores a graph by expanding the most promising node in a limited set.
+Beam search is an optimization of best-first search that reduces its memory requirements.
+Best-first search is a graph search which orders all partial solutions (states) according to some heuristic.
+But in beam search, only a predetermined number of best partial solutions are kept as candidates.[1]
+It is thus a greedy algorithm.

 ## behaviorism
 ## belief function
 ## belief propagation